ManinderGharuan/google-drive-uploader/README.md

 #### John

 John executes the program, and terminal will ask for direct url to upload on google drive.
-After providing direct link John's default browser will opens with a page of google authentication.
-He will login with his account in which he want to upload and give the permissions.
+After providing direct link a progress bar will appear.

+After download completion John's default browser will opens with a page of google authentication.
+He will login with his account in which he want to upload and google will ask for permissions.

-John will see progress bar of the program.
-After a while teminal stops with "File Uploaded Successfully" message.
+After a while terminal stops with message "File Uploaded successfully" and "File removed successfully.

 John likes to upload another link.
 So he again executes the program and provide link.
-His authentication is already completed, so he will see progress bar and termial stops with "File Uploaded Successfully" message.
+His authentication is already completed, so he will see progress bar and terminal stops with message "File Uploaded successfully" and "File removed successfully.

 ## TODOS